Finite Codimensionality Method in Infinite-dimensional Optimization Problems: Introduction

-Here and in what follows, for a bounded linear operator $F$, we write $F^*$ for its adjoint operator and therefore, in \eqref{1.20-eq1}, $\big(\nabla f(\bar u)\big)^*=\big(\nabla g_{1}(\bar u),\cds, \nabla g_{m_1}(\bar u), \nabla h_{m_1+1}(\bar u),\cds, \nabla h_{m}(\bar u)\big)$.
-In other words, to guarantee the KKT condition or equivalently, the existence of the normal Lagrange multiplier, some constraint qualifications for equality and inequality constraints, such as the Mangasarian-Fromovitz constraint qualification in \cite{MF1967}, are needed.
-On the other hand, for the Fritz John type necessary condition, when $X$ is finite-dimensional, no extra condition is required even if $V$ is an infinite-dimensional Banach space (e.g., \cite{Clarke1976}).
+Here and henceforth, for a bounded linear operator $F$, we write $F^*$ for its conjugate operator and therefore, in \eqref{1.20-eq1}, $ f^{\prime}(\bar u)^*=\big( g_{1}^{\prime}(\bar u),\cds, g_{m_1}^{\prime}(\bar u), h_{m_1+1}^{\prime}(\bar u),\cds, h_{m}^{\prime}(\bar u)\big)$.
+This means that some constraint qualifications for equality and inequality constraints, such as the Mangasarian-Fromovitz constraint qualification in \cite{MF1967}, are required to ensure the KKT condition or, equivalently, the existence of a normal Lagrange multiplier.
+On the other hand, for the Fritz John condition, no extra condition is required when $X$ is finite-dimensional, even if $V$ is an infinite-dimensional Banach space (see \cite{Clarke1976}).

-Generally speaking, there are two main approaches to derive the Fritz John type necessary condition in optimization theory.
-The first one is to use the separation theorem (in the range space $X$ of $f$, or the space $\mathbb{R}\times X $) to find the Lagrange multipliers (e.g., \cite{BS, Kurcyusz1976, Robinson1976}).
-The second one is to construct a sequence of approximating optimization problems (without constraints), and then take limit in the first order necessary conditions for solutions to these approximate problems to obtain the desired Lagrange multipliers (e.g., \cite{Borgens2020,Clarke1976, FF, YXQ2007}).
-In the sequel, we shall call the first method the {\it separation method} and the second one the {\it penalty functional method}.
-Compared with the separation method, the penalty functional method has its own value.
-Notice that the separation method only affirms the existence of the Lagrange multiplier, while the penalty functional method proposes a way to find a special Lagrange multiplier as a limit of a certain sequence.
-Usually, the penalty functional method provides more information about the Lagrange multiplier (see, for instance, \cite[Proposition 5.2.1, page 284]{Bertsekas2003}, \cite{Bertsekas2006} and \cite{guoYezhang2013} for the enhanced results of Fritz John necessary condition).
+Generally speaking, there are two main methods to derive the Fritz John condition in optimization theory: \begin{itemize} \item The first one is known as the separation method, which utilizes the separation theorem in the range space $X$ of $f$ or the space $\mathbb{R}\times X$ to find the Lagrange multipliers.
+This method has been explored in various works such as \cite{BS, Kurcyusz1976, Robinson1976}.

+\item The second one is the penalty function method, which involves introducing proper penalty functions and constructing a sequence of approximating optimization problems without constraints.
+By taking the limit in the first-order necessary conditions for solutions to these approximating problems, the desired Lagrange multipliers may be obtained.
+This method has been used in the papers \cite{Borgens2020, Clarke1976, FF, YXQ2007} and so on. \end{itemize}

+Compared with the separation method, the penalty function method has its own advantages.
+Indeed, the separation method only confirms the existence of Lagrange multipliers, while the penalty function method provides a way to find a special Lagrange multiplier as a limit of a certain sequence.
+As a result, the penalty function method typically offers more information about the Lagrange multiplier.
+Further enhanced results of the Fritz John condition can be found in \cite[Proposition 5.2.1, Page 284]{Bertsekas2003}, \cite{Bertsekas2006} and \cite{guoYezhang2013}.